Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 ## Usage example

 You are prepared for the fun part of the article now.
-Let's create a database!
+Let's play with AnnaDB!

-To show the features I'll create a database for the candy store.
+I'll create a database for the candy store to show the features.

 ### Insert primitive

 Let's start with categories.
 I'll represent categories as simple string objects.
-To do so let's insert the first one into the `categories` collection.
+Let's insert the first one into the `categories` collection.

 **Request**:

 {{ insert_category_in }}

 `collection|categories|` shows on which collection the query will be applied.
-In our case - `categories`
+In our case - `categories`.

 `insert[...]` - is a query step.
 You can insert one or many objects using the `insert` operation.